Home » Blog » Why Cutting Costs on Game Art with AI Can Ruin a Great Game

 • Problem: AI-generated loading screens showed a Santa Claus with six fingers.

-• Result: Community backlash, memes, and Activision admitting to using generative AI.
+• Result: Community backlash, memes, and Activision’s admission of using generative AI.

 Odd Anatomy in Indie Prototypes